 - Permissive Overreaching Transfer Trip Scheme (POTT)

-- Directional Current Un-Blocking Scheme (DCUB)
+- Directional Comparison Un-Blocking Scheme (DCUB)

 - Direct Transfer Trip Scheme (DTT) (This is technically not a pilot scheme but requires a pilot channel)